 Limited make-up testing as approved by OCC faculty for students who miss in-class tests because of extraordinary circumstances.
-No appointments are necessary, but test takers are welcome to schedule appointments online at go.ocean.edu/test to guarantee seating on a specific date and time.
+No appointments are necessary for paper/pencil make-up tests but test takers are welcome to schedule appointments online at go.ocean.edu/test to guarantee seating on a specific date and time.

-- Accommodation testing for alternative test location and/or testing support for students who require these testing accommodations, in accordance with their Accommodation Plans as developed by Disability Services.
-If a student with a documented disability needs test accommodations, contact Disability Services at accommodations@ocean.edu at least four weeks prior to scheduling an appointment.
-This will allow Disability Services the time necessary to create an Accommodation Plan and provide that plan to Testing. - Placement Testing: For incoming students to provide the College with necessary information about their English language and mathematics skills.
-These test results will be used to place students into English and mathematics courses appropriate to their level of skill.
-The Records and Registration Office will review high school and/or college transcripts as well as any PSAT, SAT, ACT, NJSLA or HSEA scores to identify possible exemptions from placement testing.s:

-- On-Site: No appointment necessary; done on a first-come, first-seated basis.
-If you would prefer to make an appointment, register at go.ocean.edu/test. - Off-Site with a virtual proctor: Register at go.ocean.edu/test to request a voucher to schedule remote testing with a virtual proctor. - Credit by Exam to earn college credit based on prior learning experiences, including, but not limited to: College Level Examination Program (CLEP) tests, DSST (Dantes Subject Standardized Tests), Nursing Career Mobility, and other assessments for Credit by Examination as approved by Ocean County College deans and the Vice President of Academic Affairs. - Pre-nursing Test of Essential Academic Skills (TEAS) for admission into the Associate Degree-Nursing program and TEAS for Allied Health Fields. - Praxis Core for students preparing to be teachers. - Praxis Subject Assessments for teacher certification. - High School Equivalency Assessments (formerly GED® testing) for members of the community looking to earn a high school equivalency diploma.

-- Technology Test-Out to meet the General Education requirements for proficient use of personal computers. - Music Theory Placement Test for students who want to enroll in Theory of Music (MUSC-181). - Distance learning test proctoring for students attending virtual colleges or taking online or distance learning courses at other institutions. - Professional certification testing for students, Workforce and Professional Education programs and for the community at large.
+- Accommodation testing for alternative test location and/or testing support for students who require these testing accommodations. in accordance with their Accommodation Plans as developed by Disability Services. with documented Students ties who need test accommodations should contact Disability Services at accommodations@ocean.edu at least four weeks prior to scheduling any test appointments.
+This will allow Disability Services the time necessary to create an Accommodation Plan.
+Students with accommodations are required to show their Plans to the Testing Center for each test. - Credit by Exam to earn college credit based on prior learning experiences, including, but not limited to: College Level Examination Program (CLEP) tests, DSST (Dantes Subject Standardized Tests), Nursing Career Mobility, and other assessments for Credit by Examination as approved by Ocean County College deans and the Vice President of Academic Affairs. - Pre-nursing Test of Essential Academic Skills (TEAS) for admission into the Associate Degree-Nursing program and TEAS for Allied Health Fields. - Praxis Core for students preparing to be teachers. - Praxis Subject Assessments for teacher certification. - High School Equivalency Assessments (formerly GED® testing) for members of the community looking to earn a high school equivalency diploma. - Technology Test-Out to meet the General Education requirements for proficient use of personal computers. - Music Theory Placement Test for students who want to enroll in Theory of Music (MUSC-181). - Distance learning test proctoring for students attending virtual colleges or taking online or distance learning courses at other institutions. - Professional certification testing for students, Workforce and Professional Education programs and for the community at large. - Placement testing for any students who want to enroll in higher-level mathematics courses but who may not have the required prerequisites.
+Also for any students who want to use Placement Tests to help determine their appropriate skill levels for self-guided placement into basic English and mathematics courses.